 Most Dobsonians don’t monitor objects throughout the sky, meaning you cannot get lengthy exposures and deep space photos.

-There are exceptions to this rule, and Orion does make Dobsonions with computerized tracking control, but this will add significantly to the cost.
+There are exceptions to this rule, and Orion makes Dobsonions with computerized tracking control, but this will significantly increase the cost.

 If astrophotography is something you want to get into, you may want to consider a different kind of scope.